 Two ingredients.
 Nothing else.

-NEFT is made from two ingredients: mountain mineral-rich spring water filtered 50-years deep beneath the Austrian Alps and ancient grains of non-GMO rye.
+NEFT is made from two ingredients: mountain mineral-rich spring water filtered for centuries deep beneath the Austrian Alps and ancient grains of non-GMO rye.
 Nothing else.
 No sugar, no additives.

 BRAND ESSENCE

 NEFT Vodka has a passion and appreciation for all that comes from the Austrian Alps.
 Its microclimates, ecology, and mountain culture; its fresh, clean, crisp nature.
 Awe inspiring.
 NEFT is distinctively smooth because it’s made from just two ingredients: ancient grains of non-GMO rye and mineral-rich mountain spring water filtered for centuries deep beneath the Austrian Alps.
 Nothing else.
 No sugar, no additives.
 The result: a fresh and refined taste profile and a flavor reflecting natural Alpine minerality, with a subtle sweetness and lengthy finish of soft rye spice.